 - Once the eggs are boiled and peeled, slice the eggs into half lengthwise and separate the yellows from the whites.

-- Firstly, mash the yolks into a fine crumble using a fork, then add vinegar, mayonnaise, mustard, salt and pepper and mix well.
+- First, mash the yolks into a fine crumble using a fork, add vinegar, mayonnaise, mustard, salt and pepper, and mix well.

 - Heap this mixture into the evenly cut egg whites and sprinkle smoked paprika to garnish the dish.

 For those of us looking for a fiery pop of flavour, garlic paneer is the best way to go.
-Paneer is essentially a white slate waiting to be written upon, which allows us to add a variety of ingredients to make a tailored-to-fit dish.
+Paneer is a versatile dish, and you can experiment a lot with it.
+However, paneer and garlic are one of the best combinations.

 - Blend together the chillies, garlic, sugar, salt and vinegar with 2-3tbsp of water.